duncan-chege/Web-work/README.md

 7)Create a Pull Request

 Contact details

-If you have a problem with my code, please contact me
+- If you have a problem with my code, please contact me

 License

-This project is licensed under the terms of the MIT license.
+-This project is licensed under the terms of the MIT license.